aviralkulshrestha/Coursera-financial-aid-answers/README.md

 These are the sample answers from which you can take help while applying for financial aid.

-Note - These are only sample answers , from which you can take help in case of any confusion while applying for financial aid.
+Note - These are only examples, from which you can take help in case of any confusion while applying for financial aid.